HexStateLab/BitState/Shors/README.md

 # BitState — Shor's Factoring Algorithm

+# Note

+This is a Skeleton, there are two bottlenecks that prevent this from running in Polynomial time which are in this code replaced with placeholders while it is resolved.

 A complete implementation of Shor's polynomial-time integer factorisation using the [Beauregard QFT adder](https://arxiv.org/abs/quant-ph/0205095) compiled down to BitState's Holographic Phase Graph (HPC) primitives: **CZ edges, local Hadamards, and phase rotations**.